Haroun El Poussah: Character

 All Haroun El Poussah cares about is eating, sleeping and having lazy fun.
-He spends most of his time asleep, waking only when it's time to eat, when some servant shows him a fancy western object or when his Grand Vizier Iznogoud (the real protagonist) appears to invite him to some sort of new activity, which invariably turns out to be a trap of the plot to get rid of him and get Iznogoud elected as the new caliph.
+He spends most of his time asleep, waking only when it's time to eat, when some servant shows him a fancy western object or when his grand vizier Iznogoud (the protagonist) appears to invite him to some sort of new activity, which invariably turns out to be a trap of the plot to get rid of him and get Iznogoud elected as the new caliph.

-The plots never work, and Haroun El Poussah remains completely oblivious of them, confident that Iznogoud loves him and wants only the best for him, often calling him "My good Iznogoud".
-It is shown that everyone in Baghdad, except the caliph, knows that Iznogoud is up to no good toward Haroun.
+The plots never work, and Haroun El Poussah remains completely oblivious of them, confident that Iznogoud loves him and wants only the best for him, often calling him "my good Iznogoud".
+It is shown that everyone in Baghdad, except the caliph, knows that Iznogoud is up to no good toward him.

 Haroun El Poussah's caliphate is actually an electoral monarchy, with elections for the new caliph held every ten years.
-However, because only the current caliph has the right to vote, every election always has the same result.
+However, because only the incumbent caliph has the right to vote, every election always has the same result.